andresnowak/Fast_linear_algebra/dot_product/gpu.md

 - A core can have 768 threads? (hardware sweet spot occupancy)
 - We have around ~5 TFLOPs (16cores * 128alus * 1.3GHZ * 2 (as FMA counts as 2 FLOPs)
 - Max threadgroup size is <= 1024 threads
+- It seems each SIMD group runs 64 threads in lock-step
+- Register file size is ~208 KB
+- Each SIMD (The group of 4 x 32 threads = 128 scalar Alus) has 256 vector registers
+  - This way by having more vector registers than threads we can keep many live values without spilling into memory